The Opal card

 What is Opal?

 Opal is NSW’s reusable travel smartcard.
 Touch it on the Opal reader before you board and touch off when you finish a train trip, and the correct fare is deducted from your balance — and capped automatically at the daily and weekly limits.
-You can also carry a a contactless card or phone in Google Pay on an Android phone, and from 2026 you’ll be able to tap on with a contactless bank card too.
+You can also skip the card altogether and tap on with a contactless bank card or phone (Apple Pay / Google Pay) — it already works the same way, right across the network, for the same fares and caps.

 Hand holding an Opal card — Sydney Metro